kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

 ### User Stories

 When deploying applications that require specific hardware or software features (e.g., AVX2 support, specific kernel versions, or GPU availability), users want to ensure that their pods are scheduled only on nodes that meet these compatibility requirements.
 This is particularly important for workloads in high-performance computing, machine learning, and other specialized domains where compatibility directly impacts performance and functionality.

-The core of this proposal is to implement an `ImageCompatibilityPlugin` within the Kubernetes scheduler framework.
-During the **Prefilter phase** of the scheduling cycle, this plugin dynamically creates a `NodeFeatureGroup` Custom Resource based on the image compatibility metadata obtained from the OCI Artifact to describe node requirements.
-It then uses the list of matching nodes in the resource's `status` field to filter compatible candidate nodes during the **Filter phase** of the scheduling cycle.

-To achieve high-performance scheduling from basic validation to large scale cluster scenarios, we have designed three solutions based on the above foundational architecture.
-The proposal C is our preferred solution.
-Node pre-grouping can significantly reduce the number of compatibility checks required during scheduling.

 ### Risks and Mitigations
 #### Group Homogeneity Enforcement